mrc-ide/twinkle/README.md

 We like this setup, compared with something like [shinyproxy](https://shinyproxy.io/) where balancing occurs **between applications** but multiple users of the same appliation compete (this at least [used to be the case](https://support.openanalytics.eu/t/more-than-one-user-per-container/373)).
 In our experience, multiple users tend to correlate on the **same** application, e.g., when running a workshop or after launching an app related to a new publication.

-We are reasonably agnostic about how deployments are configured, and the actual configuration is fairly basic; see [`shiny-dev`](https://github.com/reside-ic/shiny-dev) for a full example using `docker compose` and minimal configuration for the three services above.
+We are reasonably agnostic about how deployments are configured, and the actual configuration is fairly basic; see [`shiny-dide`](https://github.com/mrc-ide/shiny-dide) for a full example using `docker compose` and minimal configuration for the three services above, which is deployed at [`shiny.dide.ic.ac.uk`](https://shiny.dide.ic.ac.uk)

 We then imagine some persistant storage (such as a docker volume) holding all the data for applications; this is where `shiny` will serve from but also some persistant storage that we need in order to set the applications up.
-The `reside-ic/twinkle` container contains a cli application `twinkle` that can perform simple administrative commands based on a configuration that describes the applications.
+The `mrc-ide/twinkle` container contains a cli application `twinkle` that can perform simple administrative commands based on a configuration that describes the applications.

 # Configuration